 What order should resume sections be in?

-The standard order is: Contact Information, Professional Summary, Work Experience, Education, Skills, Additional Sections (certifications, volunteer work).
-Recent graduates may place Education before Experience.
-Career changers may lead with a Skills section.
+Standard order: Contact Information, Professional Summary, Work Experience, Education, Skills, Additional Sections (certifications, volunteer work, publications).
+This sequence prioritizes what most employers evaluate first.
+When to adjust: Recent graduates with limited work history may place Education before Experience.
+Career changers might lead with a Skills section that emphasizes transferable competencies.

 Should I include a resume objective or summary?